protontypes/LibreSelery/README.md

 3. Gathers contributor information about the target project via the Github and Libraries.io API.

-4. Filters out contributors that not made the email address visible in the Github profile.
+4. Filters out contributors with hidden email address in the Github profile.

-5. Creates user defined funding distribution weights based on different projects contribution assessment: Minimum Contribution, Activity, Solved Issues, ...
+5. Creates user defined funding distribution weights based on different projects contribution assessment: Minimum Contribution, activity, solved issues, ...

-6. Sums the weights together to the combined weights.
+6. Sums the weights together to the combined weight used for different split modes.

-7. Splits the funding between contributers based on different modes.
+7. Splits the funding between contributers based on the chosen mode.

 8. Pays out Cryptocurrency to the chosen contributor email addresses via the Coinbase API.
 Contributors without a Coinbase account will get a email to claim the donation.